using https://events.vtools.ieee.org/meetings/xml/0/90/asc/6

 6:30 PM (2 hours) - Abstract:

 IEEE Orange County Section Executive Committee Monthly meeting - occurs every 2nd Thursday of the month.
+This March is an exception as our IEEE OC Chair was not available on the second Thursday of the month.

 All IEEE OC Committee/Chapter/Affinity/SIG Chair/Key Volunteers (or their proxy) are requested to attend.
 Other IEEE members are also welcome to attend.
 Please RVSP here to receive the meeting login information.
 Routine attendance is required to qualify for your chapter annual IEEE rebate.